WALTER BERNARD "BEN" HUNT COLLECTION

 An album of photographs (now decompiled) by an author of books and articles on Native American arts and crafts.
 It contains images of Oglala Indians in South Dakota (includes Holy man/ catechist Nicholas Black Elk), Ojibwa Indians in Wisconsin, birch-bark canoes, and wood-crafted figurines.

 Walter Bernard “Ben” Hunt (1888-1970) was a writer of books and articles on Native American arts and crafts, including performing arts.
-Because Indian arts was a major focus of his work, Hunt visited and photographed Nicholas Black Elk (Oglala) and other native performers in South Dakota (Black Hills, summer, 1937) and Wisconsin (Lac du Flambeau and Wisconsin Dells, 1937?-1940s?).
-According to Hunt's daughter, Jean Krainik, the South Dakota visit was in conjunction with a family vacation.
+Because Hunt's focus included Native American performing arts, he visited and photographed notable performers, such as Nicholas Black Elk (Oglala) and others in South Dakota (Black Hills, summer, 1937) and Wisconsin (Lac du Flambeau and Wisconsin Dells, 1937?-1940s?).
+According to Hunt's daughter, Jean Krainik, the South Dakota visit was in conjunction with a family summer vacation.
 No doubt Hunt had read Black Elk Speaks (1932) prior to the trip.

-Later Hunt used several of the photographs to illustrate his writings.
-Those of his hand-carved figurines ("whittling") appeared in Ben Hunt’s Whittling Book (1945) and without identification, he incorporated Black Elk’s image within a drawing in Golden Book of Indian Crafts and Lore (1954).
+Hunt used several of the photographs to illustrate his articles and books.
+Photographs pertaining to the construction of his log cabin appeared in How to Build and Furnish a Log Cabin (1939); those of his hand-carved figurines ("whittling") appeared in Ben Hunt’s Whittling Book (1945); and without identification, he incorporated Black Elk’s image within a drawing in Golden Book of Indian Crafts and Lore (1954).
 A comprehensive comparison between Hunt's photographs and illustrations in his writings has not been made.
 Besides signing his name, Hunt also used "Whitlin’ Jim," "Lone Eagle," and "Wanbli Ishnala" as nom de plumes.

 Scope and Content